salcido/discogs-enhancer/readme.md

 # Adding a feature

-This is intended to give a basic overview of how to add a new feature to Discogs Enhancer.

 In order to add a simple, togglable feature to the extension, you'll need to update the files listed below.
-This guide assumes you've added a new `<feature>.js` file to `js/extension/features/` that does not require additional CSS files, configuration pages, or submenus.
+This guide assumes you've added a new `<feature>.js` file to `js/extension/features/` and that it does not require additional CSS files, configuration pages, or submenus.
 Features that require their own configuration pages or submenus are more complex and are out of scope for this guide.
 I plan on adding a more in-depth guide in the future.

 ## background.js